 All of your organs need to settle back into place and your muscles are often separated or stretched, like in the case of diastasis recti and pelvic floor conditions.
 Basically, you need time to rest!

-Before you get excited about weight loss by giving birth or breastfeeding, there are no hard and fast rules about How you can expect to lose weight.
+Before you get excited about weight loss at the beginning of the postpartum weight loss timeline (giving birth), there are no hard and fast rules about how you can expect to lose weight.
 Many women go home from the hospital having dropped 15 pounds from their highest pregnancy weight.
 Some only lose a couple.

 Because I was on an IV and basically immobile for 3 days before giving birth to my first son, I had extra water weight and, even though I gave birth to a 7 lb 6 oz baby plus all the extra water and placenta, I only dropped 2 pounds once we made it home.